elvisakt/CASESTUDY/README.md

 ## CONTEXT
 The goal was to assess my Data Analyst Skills.
 In order to do so I was provided with a project to realize in python or R. I decided to go with Python.
 I was given two csv files (sample.csv and metadata.csv).
-The main file, sample.csv contains logs of the Wooclap app.
+The main file, sample.csv contains logs of an app.
 The goal was to reply to the following questions:

 - Add a session_id in order to identify sessions and to be able to conduct analysis based on sessions rather than on events.
 - Produce a graph enabling to visualize the number of answers emited for each session.